 You can proceed with the interpretation of the results of your experiments if the data was of sufficient quality.
 The biological interpretation depends on the application, but to fully grasp the results it can be useful to understand how MLPA data is normalised and how Coffalyser.Net arrives at the final probe ratios.
 The e-learning module below walks you through this process with easy-to-understand examples.

-If you prefer to learn in a more classical setting, you can consider attending one of our in-person or virtual MLPA workshops.
-More information about the contents and schedule of our workshops is available here.
+If you prefer to learn in a more classical setting, you can consider attending one of (virtual) workshops or webinars.
+More information about the contents and schedule of our workshops is available in our events overview.

 Stay in touch